innobyte/token-bundle/README.md

 ## config.yml - Add bundle mapping

-Add the mapping for the bundle under an entity manager (here "default")
+Add the mapping for the bundle under an entity manager (here "local").
+Note: "default" is the default name for the Entity Manager, if not specified otherwise.

     doctrine:
         ...
         orm:
             ...
             entity_managers:
-                default:
+                local:
                     ...
                     mappings:
                         ...